-This is a feature of the Pro plan.
+This is a feature of Tag Groups Pro.

-The default box where you add tags naturally does not use tag groups.
-Therefore, the plugin offers a “Tag Meta Box” that helps you edit post tags separated by groups.
-The Meta Box is by default off.
-You can activate and configure it in the Back End settings.
-The Meta Box works both with the Classic and the Gutenberg editors.
+The default WordPress “Tags” box does not use tag groups.
+Therefore, the Tag Groups plugin offers a “Tag Meta Box” that helps you edit post tags separated by groups.
+The default box is disabled when using our plugin.

 On the right of the tag group name you find two buttons: The left one adds all tags of this group, the right one closes this group in the editor.

 Depending on the settings, you may also add new tags or add a tag that is currently in another group, in order to move it to this group.
 Added and moved tags will be marked green and yellow.
 If the settings allow you to move tags, you can also move them by drag and drop.

 Tags appear in their respective groups, as set on the tags page.
 If a tag is assigned to more than one group, then all of these groups are available in the meta box, but you can choose to use this tag only with one of these groups in this post.
 For example, the tag “Leonardo da Vinci” may be assigned to the groups “painters” and “scientists” on the tags page.
 In a post about his paintings, however, you may want to use it only in the group “painters.”

 Nothing is final until you save that post.
 Until then, no new tags will be created, no tags moved to other groups and no post tags changed.